I forgot to ask the staff on the other side of the glass here, what are your thoughts on the Hulk Hogan-Gawker trial?

 Not being a public figure did not absolve Gawker here at all.

-Uh it uh embarrassed him, you know, all of these uh things.
+It embarrassed him, all of these things.

-The jury said, no, no, no, let's make it 115.
+The jury said, no, no, no, let's make it $115.

 I don't know if the judge can reduce this on his own.

-They're gonna appeal it.
+They're going to appeal it.

-They claim that a couple of uh very relevant items of evidence were excluded in this case that they believe once they are included, they will prevail.
+They claim that a couple of very relevant items of evidence were excluded in this case that they believe once they are included, they will prevail.

-So, but the throw out the details and what you have here is 14th Amendment versus First Amendment.
+And what you have here is 14th Amendment versus First Amendment.

-Freedom of the press versus a right to not I don't want anybody tinfoil heading.
+Freedom of the press versus a right.

 I know there's no right to privacy specifically written in the Constitution.

-I mean, they have websites, they publish news and pictures and commentary.
+They publish news and pictures and commentary.

-Uh it probably wasn't helpful that the former CEO of Gawker was asked at when he was testifying, he was asked, is there any limit?
+It probably wasn't helpful that the former CEO of Gawker was asked when he was testifying.

 Is there any sex tape out there that Gawker would not publish?

-And this guy said, Yeah, probably if it was a four-year-old baby, we wouldn't publish it.
+And this guy said, yeah, probably if it was a four-year-old baby, we wouldn't publish it.

 That probably was not helpful.